Compiègne Wagon

+During the First World War, the Compiègne Wagon had been the dining car on the personal train of Marshal Ferdinand Foch.
+In November 1918 it hosted the armistice talks between the Allied Powers and the German Empire.
+After the war, it was put on museum display at the Glade of the Armistice in France.
+However, after the victorious invasion of France by Nazi Germany, Adolf Hitler, in a symbolic act to show total subjugation of the French, had the wagon moved back to its exact spot of the 1918 Armistice for the signing of the 1940 Armistice.
+After the signing, the Glade of the Armistice was destroyed and the Compiègne Wagon was taken to Germany.
+It was destroyed by the SS near the end of World War II.

+In 1950, Compagnie Internationale des Wagons-Lits donated an identical dining car (from the same fleet) to the museum to replace the original Compiègne Wagon.
+It remains on display at the Glade of Armistice museum, Rethondes.

 History

+First World War

 The Compiègne Wagon was built in May 1914 in Saint-Denis as dining car No. 2419D.
 The wooden carriage with a steel frame was one among 22 roughly identical restaurant cars of the 2403–2424 series.
 A metal frame with tie rods for better rigidity was added with a varnished teak wood: a usual practice in the early 20th century.
 It was used throughout the First World War in that capacity for Compagnie Internationale des Wagons-Lits, the company best known for operating the Orient Express.
 In October 1918, after two years of being stored in Clichy in the northern part of Paris, the wagon was commandeered by the French Army and converted into the office and mobile headquarters of Ferdinand Foch, the Supreme Allied Commander, who began using it from 28 October 1918.
-The famous French warlord was promoted to Marshal as late as 7 August 1918, two months before getting his own train.
+The famous French general was promoted to marshal as late as 7 August 1918, two months before getting his own train.

 On 8 November 1918, Foch and representatives from the Allied Powers met representatives from the German Empire to discuss the terms of armistice in the then-called "Wagon of Compiègne".
 The agreement was signed in the carriage on 11 November, and was the final ceasefire which ended fighting in the First World War; the other Central Powers had already reached agreements with the Allied Powers to end hostilities.